limbo666/Mimic_For_KeyzPal/README.md

 1. Clone or download the KeyzPal_Mimic repository.
 2. Open the Arduino IDE and navigate to **Sketch -> Include Library -> Manage Libraries**.
-3. Search for and install the following libraries:
+3. Search for and install the required libraries:
-    -   ESP8266WiFi
-    -   WiFiUdp
-    -   Adafruit_NeoPixel
-4. Connect your ESP8266 module to your computer.
+4. Connect your ESP module to your computer.
-5. Open the **KeyzPal_Mimic.ino** file in the Arduino IDE.
+5. Open the **KeyzPal_Mimic_Esp8266.ino** or **KeyzPal_Mimic_Esp32.ino** file in the Arduino IDE depending on your hardware.
 6. Modify the code as needed (e.g., enter your network SSID and password).
-7. Upload the code to your ESP8266 module.
+7. Upload the code to your ESP module.
-8. Connect the LED strip to the appropriate GPIO pin on your ESP8266 module.
+8. Connect the LED strip to the appropriate GPIO pin on your ESP module.

 ## Usage

-1. Power on the ESP8266 module.
+1. Power on the ESP module.
-2. Ensure that the ESP8266 is connected to your Wi-Fi network.
+2. Ensure that the ESP is connected to your Wi-Fi network.
 3. The LED strip will initially turn red while it connects to Wi-Fi and initializes.
 4. Once connected, the LED strip will turn green briefly, then turn off.
 5. The KeyzPal_Mimic system is now ready to receive commands.